Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Introduction

-Previous works have studied breathing-induced lung deformation for clinical applications such as radiation-therapy \citep{jafari_in-vivo_2021}, ventilation and function assessment \citep{jahani_assessment_2014}, or estimation of mechanical properties \citep{hasse_estimation_2018}.
-Although various authors have put forward deformation estimation strategies for guided surgery in other contexts (e.g., in laparoscopy \citep{heiselman_character_2017} and brain surgery \citep{gerard_brain_2017}), few works have addressed lung deformation estimation for surgical guidance and pulmonary nodule localization during VATS.
-Such estimation is challenging, since the lung undergoes very large deformation from the preoperative to the surgical setting as a result of the change of patient position (from supine to lateral decubitus) and the pneumothorax.
+Previous works have studied breathing-induced lung deformation for clinical applications such as radiation-therapy \cite{jafari_in-vivo_2021}, ventilation and function assessment \cite{guerrero_2005, jahani_assessment_2014}, or estimation of mechanical properties \cite{hasse_estimation_2018}.
+Although various authors have put forward deformation estimation strategies for guided surgery in other contexts (\emph{e.g.}, in laparoscopy \cite{heiselman_character_2017} and brain surgery \cite{gerard_brain_2017}), few works have addressed lung deformation estimation for surgical guidance and pulmonary nodule localization during VATS.
+Such estimation is challenging, since the lung undergoes very large deformation from the preoperative to the surgical setting.
+The first cause of deformation is the change of patient position from supine to lateral decubitus, along with the setup of anesthesia and mechanical ventilation.
+The combination of these factors will be referred to as change of patient position for simplicity.
+The second cause of deformation is the pneumothorax, which is induced by the surgical incisions.